ArneBinder/DTAMetadata/documentation/diary_arne.md

  o updated monolog-symfony bridge to ver 2.4 (tried to enable log console output... doesn't work yet) o getting accessors for displayed columns (ORMController).
 How to do sorting considering an accessor?

+2014-12-30
+ o modify row_table_view behavior http://propelorm.org/documentation/06-behaviors.html
+ o modified TableRowView: moved query and embedColumns to a new parameter "attribute*" (the name is arbitrary and can be changed).
+New syntax for the value: "query:<queryString>" or "embedColumns:<tableName>".
+Furthermore multiple parameters can be added to one caption by concatenating them: e.g name="Ort" value="accessor:getPlace orderBy:<>".

  TODO:
  o Tab-Constraint DONE
  o merge multiple spaces